Colleen Callahan: Family

 Callahan grew up on a farm near Milford, Illinois and graduated as salutatorian from Milford Township High School in May 1969.

 Her family has long been active in politics in downstate Illinois.
 Her father, Francis Callahan, was chair of the Iroquois County Democrats.
 Her grandfather, Joseph R. Callahan, was in the Illinois House of Representatives.
-Her uncle, Gene Callahan, was the administrative assistant and press secretary for Lieutenant Governor Paul Simon (before Simon became a United States senator) and chief of staff for U.S. Senator Alan Dixon; his daughter, Cheri Bustos is the U.S. representative for the neighboring Illinois's 17th congressional district.
+Her uncle, Gene Callahan, was the administrative assistant and press secretary for Lieutenant Governor Paul Simon (before Simon became a United States senator) and chief of staff for U.S. Senator Alan Dixon; his daughter, Cheri Bustos was the U.S. representative for the neighboring Illinois's 17th congressional district until 2023.

 Callahan and her husband Dick Burns live on a farm near Kickapoo, Illinois, between Brimfield, Illinois and Peoria, where they raise purebred Angus cattle.
 They have a grown daughter who became a practicing attorney in Chicago.

 Career

 After graduating from the University of Illinois at Urbana-Champaign in 1973, she moved to Peoria to work for WMBD (AM) until 2005.
 She was agribusiness reporter for WMBD-TV and WCIA from 1974 to 1997.

 In 2003, she went on a study trip to Afghanistan and Iraq, paid for at her own expense, at the invitation of the U.S. Secretary of Agriculture.
 She started her own business, Colleen Callahan Communications, in 2003.
 At the beginning of 2003, she changed employers from WMBD in Peoria to WGFA in Watseka, Illinois; she has been agribusiness director at both stations.

 In 2008, she ran for U.S. Representative for Illinois's 18th congressional district, a seat open by the retirement of Ray LaHood.
 She won the Democratic nomination, but lost the November 4 general election to Republican Aaron Schock, 59% to 38%, with 3% going to Sheldon Schafer.

 On 13 June 2009, Callahan began work as United States Department of Agriculture Illinois State Director of Rural Development.

-In 2017, Colleen Callahan was named by J.B.
-Pritzker the co-chair of the latter's Agriculture Transition Committee.
+In 2017, Colleen Callahan was named by J. B. Pritzker the co-chair of the latter's Agriculture Transition Committee.
 Once Pritzker had become governor, Callahan became Director of the Illinois Department of Natural Resources on March 1, 2019.
+Callahan stepped down as department director on January 16, 2023, and was succeeded by former state legislator and IDNR's deputy director Natalie Phelps Finnie.